-Losing a friend is hugely painful.
+Losing a friend is a very painful experience.

 What you might feel after your friend dies